Gkiokan/limehome-coding-challenge/README.md

 Depending on the users location the GooglePlaceController requests the google place api for all near properties within 1500m.
 The parameters can be setup in the GooglePlaceController.

-Wile the 2nd Job was to post fake bookings of a user specified to a property,
+While the 2nd Job was to post fake bookings of a user specified to a property,
 there was the 3rd option to return bookings of a specific user which only can
 work with a User Management System.
 For this I've used the Laravel Basic auth Process.
 So only a logged in user can book something.
 I lowered the complexity of the needen password